Agios-Coptic-Calendar/Backend/DOCS.md

 ## Routes and Endpoints
 The API has the following routes and endpoints:

-    * /occassions/getAll - Returns all the occassions in the coptic calendar
+    * /occasions/getAll - Returns all the occasions in the coptic calendar
-    * /occassions/get/:id - Returns the occassion with the specified id
+    * /occasions/get/:id - Returns the occasion with the specified id

 ## Data Structure

-### Occassions
+### Occasions
-An occassion is a special event in the coptic calendar.
+An occasion is a special event in the coptic calendar.
 It has the following properties:

-    * created - The date the occassion was created
+    * created - The date the occasion was created
-    * date: - The gregorian calendar date of the occassion
+    * date: - The gregorian calendar date of the occasion
-    * copticDate - The coptic calendar date of the occassion,
+    * copticDate - The coptic calendar date of the occasion,
-    * icons - A list of icons that represent the occassion,
+    * icons - A list of icons that represent the occasion,
-    * stories - A list of stories that are associated with the occassion,
+    * stories - A list of stories that are associated with the occasion,
-    * facts - A list of facts about the occassion,
+    * facts - A list of facts about the occasion,
-    * id - A unique identifier for the occassion,
+    * id - A unique identifier for the occasion,
-    * liturgicalInformation - A human friendly description of what occurs on the occassion,
+    * liturgicalInformation - A human friendly description of what occurs on the occasion,
-    * name - A human friendly name for the occassion,
+    * name - A human friendly name for the occasion,
-    * updated - The date the occassion was last updated
+    * updated - The date the occasion was last updated

 ### Icons
-An icon is an image that represents what happened on a particular occassion.
+An icon is an image that represents what happened on a particular occasion.
 It has the following properties:

     * caption - A human friendly description of what is depicted in the icon,
     * created - The date the icon was created,